SimminsVuln/temprepo/README.md

+Newly discovered HTTP/2 vulnerabilities called “CONTINUATION Flood” can lead to DDoS attack that crash web servers with just a single TCP connection.
+HTTP/2 uses binary framing for data transmission; its messages include header and trailer sections serialized into blocks.
+The “HEADERS” frame allows HTTP headers to be sent for both requests and responses.
+It has a maximum size which, if exceeded, the transmission will disconnect.
+In this case, senders use the CONTINUATION frames to inform recipients that they are delivering more header blocks.
+The sender sets an “end flag” after the transmission is completed.
+The CONTINUATION Flood vulnerabilities occur when HTTP/2 implementations are not properly check, such as without Header size limit or request timeouts, and the attacker deliberately sends an extremely long string of frames without setting an end flag.
+It creates an infinite stream of headers and CONTINUATION frames that the HTTP/2 server would need to parse and store in memory.
+The abuse leads to different level of DDoS attacks, like memory leak, memory consumption and CPU exhaustion.
+Following vulnerabilities are associated with the CONTINUATION Flood and notified Indication & Warning Team for review:
+•	CVE-2024-27983
+•	CVE-2024-27919
+•	CVE-2024-2758
+•	CVE-2024-2653
+•	CVE-2023-45288
+•	CVE-2024-28182
+•	CVE-2024-27316
+•	CVE-2024-31309
+•	CVE-2024-30255

 FYSA: HTTP/2 Vulnerabilities - Mandiant Rates all of these as Low Risk currently.
 Limited data available for scoring or detection.